jpontdia/ws-employee-soapcxf/README.md

 # SOAP Microservices with Spring Boot and Apache CXF
-*A docker container created with Spring Boot,exposing a SOAP endpoint for legacy clients*
+*A docker container created with Spring Boot exposing a SOAP endpoint for legacy clients*

 The tech stack for this POC is:
 * Spring Boot 2.3.4